tecnolgd/C-BASED-QUIZ-GAME-CLI/README.md

 * GUI version using SDL or similar
 ---
 ## How to Run🔛
-1) Compile the file using any C compiler:
+1) Compile and run the file using any C compiler in the terminal:
      ***gcc quiz.c -o quiz && quiz*** (for VS code)
 2) The application will be open for user interaction in the terminal.